badd9yang/StyleSVC/index.md

 ## Ablation Studies

-We undertake ablation studies to showcase the efficacy of various designs incorporated within StyleSinger.
+We undertake ablation studies to showcase the efficacy of various designs incorporated within StyleSVC.

 <table style='width: 50%;'>
 	<thead>